 The statement wasn’t questioned.
 Of course that’s what an assassin would say.
 And technically, both of us were right.
 I’ve left that establishment so many years ago, it hardly counted.

-I began assembling words again in a new, less questionable direction, when a flash of movement and a crash discombobulated my thoughts.
+I began assembling words again in a new, less questionable direction.
+A flash of movement and a crash discombobulated my thoughts.
 I must have blinked, for all I saw was Raktkalis settling back where he stood all along.

 “Speak when you’re addressing me,” contemptuous lordling demanded.

-I looked down and saw my fingers twisted up.
+I looked down and saw my fingers all twisted up.
 He kicked the phone away with the steel-toed boot.
-I found the remains of the expensive device scattered around the room.
+I found the remains of the expensive device scattered across the room, just like the goggles before this.
 Growled in anger!

 He dodged it gracefully.
-Would have, if not for the contents leisurely floating around the room and settling blackly on the surfaces.
+Would have, if not for the pollen weightlessly floating around the room, then settling blackly on the surfaces.
 It was a wrong vial.
 Wrong fucking vial!

 There was no way for me to survive.

-He smashed my face into the glass and it rained shards.
+He smashed my face into the glass.
+It rained shards.
 Tiny forms of sentries waited in the yard just for such unlikely descent.
 There really was no chance of escape whatsoever.
-Obsessive asshole has been preparing just for this for years.
+The obsessive asshole has been preparing just for this.
+For years.

 My healthy hand helplessly rummaged for the right vial.
 One that actually carried the lethal solution.
 If I could at least kill him...

 And then what?
-Countless many waited me outside.
+Countless many waited for me outside.

 Doesn’t matter.
-I refuse to go out quietly like a candle.
+I refuse to go out like a candle.

-A glove gently slid down my forearm and crumpled these frantic fingers like paper too.
+A glove sickeningly gently slid down my forearm and crumpled these frantic fingers like paper, too.
 Bones cracked.
 Fragile containers fell apart.
 Even more shards sliced into me.

-Raktkalis forced the palm upwards to examine it.
-To relish in the sight of a crushed enemy.
+Raktkalis forced the mangled palm upwards to examine it.
+To relish in the sight of a broken enemy.

 Pain feedback was dull, but the implications were absolutely chilling.

-Darkly glistening particles decorating my cuts were gritty and distinctly lacked oiliness.
-The elusive poison kept on escaping me.
+Darkly glistening particles decorating my cuts were gritty, and distinctly lacked oiliness.
+The poison vial kept on eluding me.
 This won’t be fast, nor will it end well.

 Comments (0)